-Legazpi City's strengthslies in its people - the visionary leadership of its key actors n government and in the academe as well as the relentless spiritof its stakeholders in ensuringthat the City benefits from the continually growing prospects of the Information and Communications Technology (ICT) - drivenindustries.
-The foresight and dynamism of the local government amidst all the challenges and the amiablenature of Bicolanostowards its investors, when combined, make a winningcase for Legazpi'squest as a digital city.
+Legazpi City's strengths lies in its people - the visionary leadership of its key actors in government and in the academe as well as the relentless spirit of its stakeholders in ensuring that the City benefits from the continually growing prospects of the Information and Communications Technology (ICT) - driven industries.
+The foresight and dynamism of the local government amidst all the challenges and the amiable nature of Bicolanos towards its investors, when combined, make a winning case for Legazpi's quest as a digital city.

-Similarly, the City of Legazpihas been identified in the Bicol Regional Physical Framework Plan as one of the Region's primary growth areas.
+Similarly, the City of Legazpi has been identified in the Bicol Regional Physical Framework Plan as one of the Region's primary growth areas.
 It is the Regional Canter of National Government Agencies (NGAs) and is the Canter of Education in the Region.
 The Albay Provincial Framework Plan also identifies Metro Legazpi as a primary urban center and is the hub of commerce, trade and industry, tourism, modern settlements, transportation, telecommunications and medical services in the province.

-Legazpi City is the catalysts for economic growth in the province and the in the region, in general, with approximately four million people from the Bicol Provincesof Sorsogon, Catanduanes, Masbate, as well as the Visayan Provinces of Samar and Leyte, "doingtheir errands" in the area.
+Legazpi City is the catalysts for economic growth in the province and the in the region, in general, with approximately four million people from the Bicol Provinces of Sorsogon, Catanduanes, Masbate, as well as the Visayan Provinces of Samar and Leyte, "doing their errands" in the area.

-In the same way, the entry of giant business groups from Ayala,SM, Robinson's, Gaisanoand Camella has fortified the City's investment role in Bicol Region.
+In the same way, the entry of giant business groups from Ayala, SM, Robinson's, Gaisano and Camella has fortified the City's investment role in Bicol Region.
 Another welcome addition to the infrastructure development in the City, are the construction of the International Cruise Ship Terminal and the Bicol International Airport.

-Region 5-BICOL REGION Legazpi City Province of Albay
+Region 5-BICOL REGION Legazpi CityProvince of Albay

-5672 Legazpi City Graduates of Higher Educational Institutions (HEIs) under CHED (2018) 9057 Province of Albay Graduates of Higher Educational Institutions (HEIs) under CHED (2018) 21883 Legazpi City Enrollees of Higher Educational Institutions (HEIs) under CHED (SY2019-20) 29816 Province of Albay Enrollees of Higher Educational Institutions (HEIs) under CHED (SY2019-29) 4454 Senior High School Graduates under DepEd (2018) 8771 Province of Albay Technical-Vocational (Tech- Voc) Graduates under TESDA (2020) with 3822 In Legazpi
+4398 Legazpi City Graduates of Higher Educational Institutions (HEIs) under CHED (SY 2022-2023) 12851 Province of Albay Graduates of Higher Educational Institutions (HEIs) under CHED (SY 2022-2023) 34444 Legazpi City Enrollees of Higher Educational Institutions (HEIs) under CHED (SY 2022-2023) 85861 Province of Albay Enrollees of Higher Educational Institutions (HEIs) under CHED (SY2022-2023) 2650 Senior High School Graduates under DepEd (SY2022-2023) 18705 Province of Albay Technical Vocational (Tech-Voc) Graduates of Higher Educational Institutions (HEIs) under TESDA (SY 2022-2023)

-CHED Region V Agency Report
+CHED Region V